Mohammad3125/KavehColorPicker/README.md

 - State of components are preserved during configuration changes (screen rotation etc...)
 - View size change events are implemented correctly to provide nice animations and layout changes
 - Components of this library both work together and separately
+- Change the value of ColorPicker and Sliders via code

 # SDK 🔢